Laurens County Honors the Fallen on Memorial Day

 |0

-This work, Laurens County Honors the Fallen on Memorial Day [Image 6 of 6], by MAJ Karla Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Laurens County Honors the Fallen on Memorial Day, by MAJ Karla Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.